 Thank you for your interest in Fresh Milk’s International residency programme.

-Fresh Milk has scaled back its programming for 2020 as we work to reconsider future projects with the aim to secure the sustainability of the organisation.
+Fresh Milk has scaled back its programming as we work to reconsider future projects with the aim to secure the sustainability of the organisation.
 As a result, we ARE NOT CURRENTLY accepting applications from individuals.

 We WILL BE honouring previous commitments and exploring a small number of options for building partnerships to support the full cost of our activities.